eieileen/gettingandcleaningdataCourseProject/README.md

 * Finds only the mean and standard deviation columns and selects them
 * Updates the activities with descriptive activity names
 * Creates the summary data set as requested

+The final data set is the data frame 'summary'.